mikumino/me/docs/index.md

 ## About me

-My name is mikumino :) idk what else to say LOL
+My name is mikumino :) my pronouns are he/him idk what else to say LOL

 ### Interests